iashyam/iashyam.github.io/README.md

 |RSBE|Higher Secondry|2019|
 |RBSE|Secondry|2017|

-## Physcis Projects
+## Physics Projects
-#### __Self Propulsion of Active Droplets ([MSc Thesis](http://dx.doi.org/10.13140/RG.2.2.22465.16488))__
+### __Self Propulsion of Active Droplets ([MSc Thesis](https://drive.google.com/file/d/1_nTlfJHk-Zi0dNoaQpHKjhqhH_bKkxWA/view?usp=drive_link))__

 * Showing Liquid-Liquid Phase Separation (LLPS) in Binary Fluid using _Active Model H_.
 * Implemented Spectral Method to solve coupled differential equations in three fields and simulate their dynamics in Python.
 * Simulated the self-propulsion of an Active Droplet under a dilute chemical field and low Reynolds’s number approximation.
-* Simulated the self-propulsion of an active Janus Droplet and analysed the effect of the environment on propulsion speed.
+* Simulated the self-propulsion of an active Janus Droplet and analyzed the effect of the size and activity on propulsion speed.
 * Simulated the self-propulsion of an active Janus Particle by extending the droplet theory using Fluid Particle Dynamics.
-* Developed a generalised code and algorithm to explore self-propulsion using conserved field dynamics and low Reynolds’s number approximation.
+* Developed a generalized code and algorithm to explore self-propulsion using conserved field dynamics and low Reynolds’s number approximation.

 ### __Monte Carlo Simulations__